MidnightDemon/Retwis-SE/README.md

 To start the PHP built-in server, navigate into the folder you put this code into and use : php -S localhost:3000

-I'm using Chromium on ArchLinux - which does not support local host so I just use : php -S 127.0.0.1:3000 - use any port you like!
+I'm using Chromium on ArchLinux - which does not support 'localhost' ref, so I just use : php -S 127.0.0.1:3000 - use any port you like!

 Start the Redis server using : redis-server
 Start the Redis client using : redis-cli

 Copyright Stuff for the Base Code